bratislava/parksys-terminal-native/README.md

 ### Running on POS terminals

 You can only test some functionality on POS terminals, like card payment or receipt printing.
-Some should always be available in the office, ask Martin Pinter or Martina Mihalkovicova.
+Some should always be available in the office, ask Martin Pinter or Adam Grund.
 On staging, non-production terminals you can test card payments with (most of your) regular credit/debit cards, without them taking any money out of your account.

 On staging terminals, you can run the app using Expo Go just like on any other android - if you have trouble with the setup and need to access Settings / Turn on Developer mode or options, follow [instructions here](https://barclaycard.mpymnt.com/pax-a920-faq.html)